In this study I learned from an experiment conducted in a closed group that I was in.

 Also, make sure that your backlink appears prominently and/or early on in the article which will result in a higher click-through-rate, thereby getting you more traffic and rank boosts.

-is that when real people search for keywords in your niche and find and click on the Tier 1 links in the SERPs (a Guest Post in this example) – not only does it boost the rankings of the Guest post page itself, but it helps boost the rankings of your page when users visit the Tier 1 page and click on your backlink.
+The key takeaway is that when real people search for keywords in your niche and find and click on the Tier 1 links in the SERPs (a Guest Post in this example) – not only does it boost the rankings of the Guest post page itself, but it helps boost the rankings of your page when users visit the Tier 1 page and click on your backlink.

 This all ties in very nicely to the whole SERP Click-Through ranking factor – by which Google seems to reward pages that get a higher click through than others in the SERPs.